luluwangyy/final-dti-flowchart/README.md

 # JavaScript to Mermaid Flowchart Generator

 ## Overview
-This application is designed to convert JavaScript, HTML, and CSS code into interactive flowcharts using Mermaid.js.
-It provides a visual representation of the code's structure and flow, leveraging OpenAI's GPT-4 for code analysis and Mermaid syntax generation.
-The tool is especially useful for developers and educators aiming to visually debug or understand their code.
+This app is designed to convert JavaScript, HTML, and CSS code into interactive flowcharts using Mermaid.js.It is  useful for developers and educators aiming to visually debug or understand their code.

 ## Project Structure